lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Jelsafan0** _(19-Aug-18 05:12 PM)_

-> Let’s get back in the ship already...!
+> Let's get back in the ship already...!

 _Iris is having trouble dragging Seth onto the ship._